silkroadnomad/DoichainPlaygroundSvelte/README.md

 Doichain simplifies the process of saving, displaying, finding and transfering name-value pair transactions.
 Everytime it is doing so, it creates a non-fungible coin (NFC - just like NFTs) For example, the shell command:
 ```
-doichain-cli name_doi ${name} ${value} [optinal ${holder-address}]
+doichain-cli name_doi ${name} ${value} [optional ${holder-address}]
 ```
 clearly demonstrates this capability.

-Consequently, Doichain makes it straightforward to store and transfer Doichain-NFTs and various proofs of existence, positioning it as an ideal platform for emerging local-first, peer-to-peer applications that leverage technologies like libp2p, IPFS, and CRDTs such as OrbitDB.
+Consequently, Doichain makes it straightforward to store and transfer Doichain-NFTs (non-fungible-coins, similar Bitcoin-Ordinals) and various proofs of existence, positioning it as an ideal platform for emerging local-first, peer-to-peer applications that leverage technologies like libp2p, IPFS, and CRDTs such as OrbitDB.

 This project aims to facilitate web application development for developers.